Ankr-network/ankr-docs/pages/staking/for-integrators/oracles/pancakeswap-oracle.md

 * [ankrBNB oracle](https://bscscan.com/address/0xB1aD00B8BB49FB3534120b43f1FEACeAf584AE06) — an oracle that gets information from the sliding window oracle and provides the user ankrBNB (ex-aBNBc) price in BUSD.

 ## Workflow
-To explain how the oracle works, let's show what happens when we request price of ankrBNB (ex-aBNBc) in USD (BUSD).
+To explain how the oracle works, let's show what happens when we request price of ankrBNB in USD (BUSD).

 ### Prerequisite knowledge
 Before we dive into the example, you should know two things:
 * Since there is no direct pair ankrBNB-BUSD on PancakeSwap, the price is calculated via 2 pairs — ankrBNB-BNB and BNB-BUSD — which is done automatically, without additional user interaction.
-The user just asks the oracle for the price of ankrBNB (ex-aBNBc) in BUSD.
+The user just asks the oracle for the price of ankrBNB in BUSD.
 * The oracle iteratively collects price for a pair every `periodSize` and stores it in an array of the `granularity` length.
 `periodSize` = `windowSize` / `granularity`.
    * `periodSize` — frequency, which oracle queries PancakeSwap for the price of a pair with.